Saturday, April 5, 2025

 * * *

-Join us in the month of January for a Maker’s Space Open House.
-Make your visions a reality.
+Join us in for a Maker’s Space Open House.
+Connor will be on hand to help with the 3D Printer and Glowforge.
 What will you create?

 Tues ● 4-5 pm